By Aurelio A. Pena

 From the open porch of his little wooden cottage, one could see two islands, Big Liguid Island and Little Liguid Island to our left against the hazy blue mountains of Pantukan, Compostela Valley where small miners dug the muddy earth below for precious ounces of gold — which was the topic of my conversations with the German writer, one of Ulli’s correspondents writing feature articles for his three travel magazines for sailboat owners.

-This German writer confessed to us that he never saw “such beautiful place” that wasn’t touched by commercial resort owners and property developers.
+This German writer confessed to us that he never saw “such a beautiful place” that wasn’t touched by commercial resort owners and property developers.
 On the opposite side of this island in the middle of Davao Gulf facing the southern city, every inch of beaches and coastal areas have already been gobbled up by developers and investors who dreamed of turning this island into a “better Boracay” that world-renown island paradise in the Visayan region.

 With cocktails served to our small group of writers and editors by Ulli’s private resort caretakers, we watch the golden sunset sink behind the distant hills of the two islands, its ever-changing hues turning the sparse cumulus clouds from gold yellow to orange to vermilion red to magenta red and finally to purple and violet, as the early evening swallowed up the rest of the darkening sky.